FaaSr/FaaSr-tutorial/README.md

 ## For local Docker

-"Pull" and run the Rocker RStudio container with the following command:
+"Pull" and run the Rocker RStudio container with the following command in your terminal:

 ```
 docker pull rocker/rstudio